Greek Orthodox Patriarchate of Jerusalem: History

 In a decree issued from the seventh session of the Fourth Ecumenical Council (the Council of Chalcedon) in 451 the bishop of Jerusalem was elevated to the rank of patriarch, ranked fifth after the sees of Rome, Constantinople, Alexandria, and Antioch (see pentarchy).
 Since then, the Church of Jerusalem has remained an autocephalous church.
 Jerusalem was established as a patriarchate because of the holiness of the place; the special significance acquired between the first and fourth ecumenical councils; the erection of magnificent churches; the conversion of a large proportion of the population of Roman and Byzantine Syria-Palestina to Christianity; the coming together of pilgrims from around the world; the importance of outstanding bishops, monks, and teachers of the Church of Jerusalem; the struggles of the Brotherhood of the Holy Sepulchre on behalf of Orthodoxy; and the support of various emperors of Byzantium.

 The Persians occupied Jerusalem in 614 and took Patriarch Zachariah prisoner, along with the palladium of Christianity, the Precious Cross.
-Chrysostomos Papadopoulos writes in his history of the patriarchate: "The Churches and the monasteries, inside and outside Jerusalem, were destroyed; the Christians were brutally slaughtered ... thousands of prisoners purchased by Jews were slaughtered.
+Chrysostomos Papadopoulos writes in his history of the patriarchate:

+The Churches and the monasteries, inside and outside Jerusalem, were destroyed; the Christians were brutally slaughtered ... thousands of prisoners purchased by Jews were slaughtered.
 Anything good that existed was destroyed or was plundered by the invaders.
-The monks were slaughtered mercilessly, especially those of St Savvas Monastery."
+The monks were slaughtered mercilessly, especially those of St. Savvas Monastery.

 In 637, after a long siege of Jerusalem, Patriarch Sophronius surrendered Jerusalem to Caliph Umar, but secured the Covenant of Umar I, which recognised Christian rights to protection.
 In 638, the Armenian Apostolic Church began appointing its own bishop in Jerusalem.

 After 638, however, Christians suffered many persecutions.
-Christian shrines were repeatedly ransacked and defaced by the successors of Umur, and there was great persecution all around.
+Christian shrines were repeatedly ransacked and defaced by the successors of Umar, and there was great persecution all around.
 The most deadly persecution occurred during the time of the Fatamid Al-Hakim bi-Amr Allah (1007–1009), named the "Nero of Egypt" for his merciless acts.
 He persecuted ferociously both Christians and Jews, ordering that in public Jews were to wear masks representing the head of an ox and bells around their necks; Christians were to wear mourning apparel and crosses one yard in length.
 Al-Hakim is particularly notorious for ordering the destruction of the Church of the Holy Sepulchre and other holy sites to Christians and Jews.
 In the eleventh century, the Caliph Ali az-Zahir, under a treaty with Byzantium, permitted the reconstruction of the shrines.